Cynthia Lennon: Relationship with John Lennon

-After a college party to celebrate the end of term, Lennon asked Powell if she would like to "go out" with him.
-She quickly replied that she was engaged to a young man in Hoylake; he replied, "I didn't ask you to fucking marry me, did I?"
-He later approached her and asked if she would go to the Ye Cracke pub.
-She was confused when he ignored her all evening, but eventually invited her into the group with a joke.
+After a college party to celebrate the end of term, Lennon asked Powell if she wanted to "go out" with him.
+Powell quickly replied that she was engaged to a young man in Hoylake even though the engagement had ended; Lennon replied, "I didn't ask you to fucking marry me, did I?"
+He later approached her and asked if she would go to the Cracke pub.
+Powell was confused when Lennon ignored her all evening, but eventually invited her into the group with a joke.

 They began dating, with Lennon now referring to her as "Cyn".
-In the autumn of 1958, she ended her engagement to be with him, and he ended his relationship with another art student, Thelma Pickles.
-His jealousy could also manifest itself in violent behaviour towards her, as when he slapped her across the face (causing her head to hit a wall), after watching her dance with Stuart Sutcliffe.
-After the incident, she broke up with Lennon for three months, but resumed their relationship after his profuse apology.
+In the autumn of 1958, Powell ended her engagement to be with Lennon, and he ended his relationship with another art student, Thelma Pickles.
+Lennon's jealousy could also manifest itself in violent behaviour towards her, as when he slapped her across the face (causing her head to hit a wall), after watching her dance with his friend Stuart Sutcliffe.
+After the incident, Powell broke up with Lennon for three months, but resumed their relationship after his profuse apology.

-Her work at art school began to suffer, and teachers told her the relationship with Lennon was doing her no good.
-Lennon continued to be casually inconsiderate towards her, later saying, "I was in sort of a blind rage for two years.
+Powell's work at art school began to suffer, and teachers told her the relationship with Lennon was doing her no good.
+Lennon continued to be casually inconsiderate towards Powell, later saying, "I was in sort of a blind rage for two years.
 I was either drunk or fighting.
 It had been the same with other girl friends I'd had.
 There was something the matter with me."
 Tony Bramwell—a friend of Lennon's since his youth—later said: "Cynthia was beautiful, physically, and on the inside.
 Although she knew he [Lennon] was apt to find love on the road, she was totally dedicated to his success... and extremely influential.
 He was insecure and Cynthia was there to pump him up, to buttress, sort of, his weak side."

 The Beatles' first Hamburg residency took place in 1960, with Lennon writing frequent and passionate letters back home to Powell.
 After returning home, Lennon's aunt and legal guardian, Mimi Smith, threw a hand-mirror at him for spending a lot of money on a suede coat for Powell.
-Smith later referred to her as "a gangster's moll", and was often unpleasant towards her.
+Smith later referred to her as "a gangster's moll", and was often unpleasant towards Powell.
 The Beatles went to Hamburg for a second time in 1961, and both Powell and Dot Rhone (Paul McCartney's girlfriend at the time), visited them two weeks later, during the Easter holidays.
 They had to stay up all night because of the long sets, both taking Preludin to stay awake, which the group was also taking.
 Lennon and Powell stayed with Sutcliffe's girlfriend, Astrid Kirchherr, at her mother's house.